-In deference to a recent SEC proposal to revise prospectus disclosure of the long-term effects of Rule 12b-1 fees, NASD Regulation proposed to eliminate the equivalent prospectus disclosure requirement in the Investment Company Rule.
+In deference to the a recent adoption by the SEC of new proposal to revise prospectus disclosure regarding of the long-term effects of Rule 12b-1 fees, NASD Regulation proposed to eliminate the equivalent prospectus disclosure requirement in the Investment Company Rule.
 The ICI and the SIA supported this proposal.